 If you are a link builder living in the U.S. and working with US audience, you may find it a bit strange to start your outreach email with “Dear Sir or Madam…” but in Japan, you can never be too polite in any business situation.

 Writer in perfect honorific business language, “Keigo”, is a must.
-If your email is not written in the proper Keigo, it looks like you don’t respect the email recipient and your email would be ignored or discarded or even he or she may mark your email as spam.
+If your email is not written in the proper Keigo, it looks like you don’t respect the email recipient and your email would be ignored or discarded or even he or she may feel offended.

 That’s why it’s important to hire a Japanese native speaker to write perfectly written outreach emails or at least, proofread them before you start sending a campaign.
 Non-native speakers, or even young Japanese speakers who have no business experience, will not be able to write the proper language, or even edit a template.
 Most machine translation software will not use proper Keigo for this context.